matthid/FAKE/help/fake-dotnetcore.md

 "C:\Program Files\Git\bin\bash" -c "./fake.sh %*"
 ```

 This is basically it.
 You can now execute fake commands.
+In the future fake will probably provide a command to generate/update the scripts for you.

 ## CLI

 ```
-$ ./Fake.netcore.exe --help
+$ ./fake.sh --help
 USAGE: fake [--help] [--version] [--verbose] [<subcommand> [<options>]]

 SUBCOMMANDS: